punarinta/doru-db/README.md

 $users = $db->findAll('user', ['offset' => 1, 'limit' => 1]);
 ```

-Using limit/offset with filters is slower than just limit/offset, as the database has to read all documents first
+Using limit/offset with filters on the fields that do not have indices is slower than just limit/offset,
-to apply limit and offset.
+as the database has to read all documents first to apply limit and offset.

 #### Sorting